viant/endly/README.md

 The typical application output could be data in datastore persisted by UI, logs produced by application, performance counters, or profile data based on used activity.
 Finally application needs to be build and deployed with the required service into a system in automated fashion to be tested.
-This framework provide end to end capability to test from system preparation with its service, building and deploying application to verification that expected output has been produced.
+This framework provide end to end capability to test from system service preparation, building and deploying application to final verification that expected output has been produced.